-The Sustainable Neighbourhood Retrofit Action Plan (SNAP) aims to accelerate the implementation of environmental improvements and urban renewal at the neighbourhood scale.
+The Sustainable Neighbourhood Action Program (SNAP) aims to accelerate the implementation of environmental improvements and urban renewal at the neighbourhood scale.
 It takes an integrated approach to overcome urban retrofit challenges and address a broad range of objectives with locally tailored solutions.

 Working with local stakeholders, including residents, businesses, local groups and institutions, we seek to develop action plans to improve the local environment on the neighbourhood scale and build resiliency against climate change by greening local infrastructure and encouraging positive behavior changes among residents.